- Program Areas

 Over 80,000 professionals spend their days working in the Jewish nonprofit sector.
 These professionals are the most valuable asset of organizations and their experience at work dramatically impacts their success.

-To support organizations in creating even better places to work, Leading Edge conducts an annual Employee Experience Survey.
-The survey offers Jewish nonprofit leaders and managers with insights into their employees’ experiences at work, and allows them to identify organizational strengths as well as growth areas that can be addressed to improve workplace culture.
-More than 45,000 people at nearly 400 organizations have received the survey to date.
-Learn more...
+The annual Employee Experience Survey from Leading Edge support organizations in creating even better places to work.
+The survey offers Jewish nonprofit leaders insights into their employees’ experiences at work, and identifies organizational strengths as well as growth areas that can be addressed to improve workplace culture.
+More than 45,000 people at nearly 400 organizations have received the survey.

 The community for “the people people”